Texas A&M University-Corpus Christi Online Family Nurse Practitioner Programs

 Role specialization courses include Advanced Pharmacological Concepts; Wellness and Health Promotion; Finance for the Nurse Practitioner; Advanced Physiology and Pathophysiological Applications; Advanced Health Assessment and Differential Diagnosis; Management of Acute and Chronic Illness I-II; and Integrated Clinical Practice: FNP.

-Post-Master’s FNP Certificate Curriculum: The FNP Post-Master’s Certificate comprises 37 credits plus clinical hours.
+Post-Master’s FNP Certificate Curriculum: The FNP Post-Master’s Certificate comprises 37 credits plus 500 clinical hours.
 Certificate students are exempt from the core graduate nursing courses once it is verified that the course requirements have been met previously.
 After verification, certificate students take the role specialization courses listed for the MSN-FNP program.

 Online Experience: TAMUCC utilizes Blackboard as its online Learning Management System (LMS).
 Blackboard allows for the display of course content, faculty/peer interaction, and multimedia resources.
-The Blackboard LMS can be used to view syllabi, grades, and course content, submit grades, participate in discussion boards, blogs, email, and other interactive content, as well as accessing audio/visual materials.
-An online student orientation is required to begin using the Blackboard system through TAMUCC.
+The Blackboard LMS can be used to view syllabi, grades, and course content, submit grades, participate in discussion boards, blogs, email, and other interactive content, as well as access audio/visual materials.
+Online student orientation is required to begin using the Blackboard system through TAMUCC.
 Online students have access to student services including academic advising, academic support programs, technical support, an online bookstore and library, and career counseling.

 On-Site Requirements: There are no on-site requirements for the online FNP programs.
 Students complete clinicals locally at approved locations and all other coursework is online.
-Students may visit campus any time as well as participate in graduation ceremonies on campus.
+Students may visit campus at any time as well as participate in graduation ceremonies on campus.

 Paying for Texas A&M University-Corpus Christi Online FNP Programs